giellalt/lang-krl/krl.md

 ---

-# src-fst-morphology-stems-adjectives.lexc.md
+## src-fst-morphology-stems-adjectives.lexc.md

-# Karelian Adjectives
+## Viena Karelian Adjectives
 This file documents the `stems/adjectives.lexc` file for Adjective stems The files points to the `affixes/adjectives.lexc` file.